-Each year, the UCSF Department of Psychiatry invites a distinguished scholar to speak on campus as part of the Robert S. Wallerstein, MD Visiting Lectureship in Psychoanalysis and Psychotherapy.
-This lecture series is held in honor of the late Robert S. Wallerstein, MD, and is focused on showcasing psychoanalytic knowledge and clinical expertise that influence psychiatry, psychotherapy and psychoanalysis.
+Each year, the UCSF Department of Psychiatry invites a distinguished scholar to speak on campus as part of the Robert S. Wallerstein Visiting Lectureship in Psychoanalysis and Psychotherapy.
+This lecture series is held in honor of the late Robert S. Wallerstein, MD, and focuses on showcasing psychoanalytic knowledge and clinical expertise that influence psychiatry, psychotherapy and psychoanalysis.

 The 2022 Robert S. Wallerstein Lecture in Psychoanalysis and Psychotherapy

 We hope that 2022 has gotten off to a good start for you.
 With the calendar already turning to February, we wanted to give you a brief update concerning this year’s Robert S. Wallerstein Lecture in Psychoanalysis and Psychotherapy.

 As you may recall, last year’s lecture by Alicia Lieberman was held virtually and our 2020 lecture with Mardi Horowitz was postponed indefinitely due to the COVID-19 pandemic.
 With restrictions now gradually being lifted across the Bay Area and elsewhere, we are optimistic that we will once again be able to host an in-person lecture in the coming months.

 We are currently working to finalize a date to host the 2022 Wallerstein Lecture in the Department of Psychiatry and Behavioral Sciences’ new home at the Nancy Friend Pritzker Psychiatry Building.
 This beautiful, state-of-the-art building should provide an ideal venue for us to continue realizing Dr. Wallerstein’s vision of showcasing psychoanalytic knowledge and clinical expertise that influences psychiatry, psychotherapy, and psychoanalysis for many years to come.